Prologue - Dream Interference

 Her face is barely recognizable.
 It’s morphed into something much darker, more demonic.
 I don’t know this face.
 The wind beneath her sweeps her long dark locks straight up into the air, yet I feel nothing.
 I’m panting, clearly afraid of the situation.
 My heart beats so fast and hard that I can feel it in my ears.
 I don’t know what to make of it though.
 Two men kneel before her.
 They mean something to me, yet I can’t see their faces.
 Her long, dark claws dig into their shoulders on either side of her, keeping them subdued.

 “You get to choose who lives.
 Or if they both have to die.
 You can only choose one though, if you see it fit.”
-Her voice sounds serpent like and has a faint echo.
+Her voice sounds serpent-like, with a faint echo.
 The room around is so dark that it’s difficult to see much of anything.

 “Why should I have to choose?
 Please just let them go.”
 I cry out, fear and worry dripping from each difficult word.